Come fly with us.

 At Sapphire, we strive for our students to have a good understanding of body mechanics and aerial/fabric theory.
 At the beginner and intermediate levels, this helps make pathways between skills but also helps us understand how to get out of things safely.
 At the advanced levels, this helps us create new transitions and pathways that might be unique from student to student.
 Ask Erin about Belay – she would love to talk for hours about the fabric theory behind it.

-Our amazing staff are ready to teach you how to fly.
+Our amazing coaches are ready to teach you how to fly.

 Owner | Silks Instructor